 Tip: Always add a bit of liquid (broth or cream) if the sauce seems thick to keep the chicken moist and flavorful.

 If your sauce seems too thin, first try simmering it for a few extra minutes before adding the chicken back to the pan.
-For a quicker solution, create a cornstarch slurry by mixing one teaspoon of cornstarch with one teaspoon of cold water, then stir this mixture into your simmering sauce until it reaches your desired consistency.
+For a quicker solution, make a cornstarch slurry by mixing 1 teaspoon cornstarch with 1 teaspoon cold water, then stir it into your simmering sauce until it reaches your desired consistency.

 While this recipe doesn’t require dredging to achieve its perfectly tender results, proper dredging technique starts with patting the chicken completely dry and seasoning with salt and pepper before lightly coating in flour.
 We intentionally skip dredging in this recipe to create a lighter dish that lets the silky sauce shine through.